fbpx

 Yes, there really are jobs where you can travel the world and work from anywhere – the kinds of jobs where you can earn an income as long as you have a computer and internet connection.
 Technically, I can work remotely, but the reality of my particular workflow and daily local deadlines means keeping up my workload while constantly on the move would be, er, challenging.
 And I’m more than happy to take a bit of a break.

-So I suppose I’ll be joining the hordes of digital nomads out there … to an extent.
+So I suppose I’ll be joining the hordes of out there … to an extent.
 The plan is to do *some* work while on the road.
 Exactly how much I am not sure, but less than full time.

 Want a piece of me?
 I’m available for select content-centric work, so if you’re in need of a kick-ass freelance blogger, freelance ghostwriter, or freelance editor, drop me a line.